 ** Or, in the case of the two N64 Zeldas, a live cow!

-*** In ''Ocarina of Time: Master Quest'', there are ''cows in Jabu-Jabu's Belly''.
-Some are ''partially submerged in the walls, can be shot for slingshot ammo/ used as switches/ exploited for milk (no plausible way to get milk from jutting cow heads exists), and one is completely submerged under water'' (or whatever that green colored stuff is in the giant fish's stomach). [[DissonantSerenity And they're all alive and eager to give you milk.]]
+*** In ''Ocarina of Time: Master Quest'', there are ''cows'' in Jabu-Jabu's Belly!
+Some are ''partially submerged in the walls'', but can still be shot for slingshot ammo/ used as switches/ exploited for milk (no plausible way to get milk from jutting cow heads exists), and one is ''completely submerged under water'' (or whatever that green colored stuff is in the giant fish's stomach). [[DissonantSerenity And they're all alive and eager to give you milk.]]

 [[folder: Zelda (Original) ]]

 * The very first ''Zelda'' [[http://www.glitterberri.com/the-legend-of-zelda/mishouzaki-manga/part-1/ manga]] is notable for its many interesting changes to the source material--unfortunately, one of those changes is [[http://www.glitterberri.com/content/zelda_series/loz/manga/012.jpg the manner in which Ganon is depicted]].
 Originally, he was a giant blue pig; here, he's a razor-fanged, bloodshot-eyed, practically-unstoppable [[EldritchAbomination abomination unto nature]].
 That image in the link?
 That's taken from him looming over the first [[spoiler: and soon to be dead]] Princess Zelda, and he utterly ''dwarfs'' her.
 And the demons that he leads?
 They all share those characteristics. ''All of them.''